DittmarSteiner/OptionsResolver/README.md

 A command line helper for use in e.g. `public static void main(String[] args)`.
 Thus it throws `RuntimeExceptions` to fail early.
 Reporting or configurable help is not supported, which is not a goal of this tool class.
-It is your responsibility if an option is not found or wrongly formating like `---option 123`.
+It is your responsibility if an option is not found or wrongly formatting like `---option 123`.
 This is the domain of the comprehensive [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/) or other libs.

 An `OptionsResolver` tries to read options in the following order from